3 Pros and 3 Cons With Driving the 2023 Hyundai Palisade

 While off-roading, we saw our fuel economy drop down to 11 mpg!
 However, the standard 3.8-liter V6 engine with 291 hp and 262 lb-ft of torque is hard to resist.
 According to Edmunds, it can accelerate from 7.6 seconds.

 The Sport Mode provides faster response times and a more confident braking response to make routine errands pretty exciting.
+It may use more fuel, but it’s worth it.

 2. The Palisade is louder than expected